sjkelleyjr/Deadlock/chapters/chapter_19.md

 Slack exploded with panicked messages.
 Customer Success was drowning in tickets.
 Sales couldn't access the CRM.
 The company was at a standstill.

-Vincent’s message popped up: "What's happening?
+Vincent's message popped up: "What's happening?
 Why is everything down?"

 Alex: "That export tool is causing a cascade failure."